wizcamp/wizcamp-realms-demo/session-guides/SESSION-04.md

 },
 ```

-### Step 3: Update Zone 2
+### Step 3: Add Zone 2

-Replace the third zone object with your Zone 2 design from your planning organizer.
+Add a third zone object after Zone 1 with your Zone 2 design from your planning organizer.
+Again, you can copy an existing zone's structure and modify the values.

 **Example structure (use YOUR values from the organizer):**